Practical ideas and tactics to reclaim local democracy

 - Don’t wait to be invited by others to start initiatives.
 Make a start and invite others in.
 Everybody appreciates people who act more than people who talk.

 - If you don’t have time then donate resources.
 See what initiatives are happening and what specific resources may be needed.
-The most valuable resources are meeting spaces; furniture for community projects like tables and chairs and cupboards
+The most valuable resources are meeting spaces; furniture for community/ward projects like tables and chairs and cupboards

 - Don’t hide your skills.
 Advertise them.